Index

 Strat = Strategy (Games)

-NTR = The NTR in the title stands for netorare,
+NTR = The NTR in the title stands for netorare, which translates to

 "cheating" in Japanese